Caroline Flack: Legacy

 In February 2020, Flack's ex-boyfriend, Andrew Brady, set up a fundraiser in Caroline's name for the trans children's charity Mermaids, which Flack was passionate about.

-In February 2021, on the anniversary of her death, a mural of Flack was painted by artist Scott Wilcock on a wall in Ashton in Makerfield, near Wigan as a tribute.
+In February 2021, on the anniversary of her death, a mural of Flack was painted by artist Scott Wilcock on a wall in Ashton in Makerfield, near Wigan, as a tribute.
 It featured a quote by author Clare Pooley that Flack had requoted, "In a world where you can be anything, be kind".

 In June 2021, several of Flack's friends participated in a charity fundraising event that was dedicated to her memory.
 The event, called "Climb for Caroline", challenged participants to climb 24 peaks in the Lake District within a 24-hour period.
 Proceeds from the event were donated to the Samaritans.
 One of Flack's friends who participated, Olly Murs, noted afterwards that the event was a particularly appropriate remembrance of Flack because exercise was one of the strategies she had used to manage her mental health.

 The music festival Flackstock is named after her in honour and the first series of concerts took place in 2022.

+It was reported in June 2026 that her brother, Paul Flack, was found unresponsive at his home in Norwich, and died later in hospital, aged 55.
+Norfolk Coroner's Court heard a provisional cause of death was cardiac arrest due to hanging.